How To Select your Cantilever Gate

 - Storage for the gate – Commercial and industrial cantilever slide gates are approximately 50% larger than the gate opening.
 So, a 24’ opening would require a 36’ overall gate leaf.
 This additional 12’ of gate is the counter balance and considered the tail of the gate.
 Evaluate your site to determine if you have adequate storage for the overall gate leaf.

 - Elevations – Both industrial and commercial cantilever slide gates must be installed level.
 This is for both practical safety reasons and in accordance with current codes and standards.
 A gate installed out of level will roll downhill.
 Review the elevations of the finished grade underneath the entire travel of the gate from the nose of the gate in the closed position, to the back of the tail in the full-open position.
 The highest elevation will be your benchmark.
 The gate should be set at least two inches above this elevation.
 If the highest elevation of the gate is at the tail section and the elevation slopes down through the opening, this will cause a considerable gap under the gate at the opening.

 Cantilever Infill Type

 If your site will accommodate a commercial cantilever slide gate for both storage and elevations, you should now consider the various performance and design factors for selecting a cantilever gate.
 The first factor to consider is the type of infill which will dictate the overall gate materials and design.
 Though these categories are very broad, selecting one will better help designers and contractors understand your intentions.
-America’s Gate Company supplies CAD drawings and specifications for any of the styles of infill mentioned below.
+America’s Gate Company supplies CAD drawings and specifications for any of the gate designs and styles of infill mentioned below.